Menu

 Pin it now, make later!

 The By The Sea Blanket is a quick and easy beginner friendly blanket.
 Whether you want to make a baby blanket or alternatively modify this blanket to make it bigger.
-This beginner friendly pattern is made up from just UK trebles, slips stitches and chains.
+This beginner friendly pattern is made up from just UK treble crochets, slips stitches and chains.
 You can also find the assisting video tutorials further down the post.
 Also in this blog I’ll also provide some colour inspiration and share all the pattern notes you’ll need before getting started.

 Girl on a beach with a block stripe crochet blanket over her shoulders